suricatecastorp/data_camp_thinkers/README.md

    * `summary`: Abstract extracted from [Wikipedia](https://en.wikipedia.org/wiki/Main_Page)
 2. A training file `training_set.csv` that lists pairs of thinker identifiers and a boolean (0 or 1) value corresponding to the exercise of influence or not.
 3. A test file `testing_set.csv` with only pairs of thinkers whose influence must be determined or not

+## Goal

+Your goal is to predict, given a pair of thinkers if an influence exists between the two.

 ## Set up